Useful Information about Usenet

 particular newsgroup is supposed to be about.
 Your first port-of-call should

-be the newsgroups file which is kept by every machine which
+be the newsgroups file which is kept by whichever news-server you

 humanities.*, misc.*,